Chemical compound: Intermetallic compounds

 An intermetallic compound is a type of metallic alloy that forms an ordered solid-state compound between two or more metallic elements.
 Intermetallics are generally hard and brittle, with good high-temperature mechanical properties.
 They can be classified as stoichiometric or nonstoichiometric intermetallic compounds.

 Complexes

 A coordination complex consists of a central atom or ion, which is usually metallic and is called the coordination centre, and a surrounding array of bound molecules or ions, that are in turn known as ligands or complexing agents.
 Many metal-containing compounds, especially those of transition metals, are coordination complexes.
-A coordination complex whose centre is a metal atom is called a metal complex of d block element.

 Bonding and forces

 Compounds are held together through a variety of different types of bonding and forces.
 The differences in the types of bonds in compounds differ based on the types of elements present in the compound.